retentionscience/checkmarx-gha-workflow/README.md

 There are no required inputs.
 The default checkmark.yaml in this repo should work fine.

+This workflow works in two different modes: the default uses remote SCA, or with local SCA scanning.
+The default mode seems to be fine for most projects.
+The local SCA scanning is required for sbt and python projects that pull in local modules.
+Simply pass `localsca: true` to enable local SCA scanning mode.

 This workflow accepts the following optional inputs with their default values:

   - break_build: false